First Czechoslovak Republic: Ethnic groups

 National disputes arose due to the fact that the more numerous Czechs dominated the central government and other national institutions, all of which had their seats in the Bohemian capital Prague.
-The Slovak middle class had been extremely small in 1919 because Hungarians, Germans and Jews had previously filled most administrative, professional and commercial positions in, and as a result, the Czechs had to be posted to the more backward Slovakia to take up the administrative and professional posts.
+The Slovak middle class had been extremely small in 1919 because Hungarians, Germans and Jews had previously filled most administrative, professional and commercial positions in, and as a result, Czechs were posted to the more backward Slovakia to take up the administrative and professional posts.
 The position of the Jewish community, especially in Slovakia, was ambiguous and, increasingly, a significant part looked towards Zionism.

 Furthermore, most of Czechoslovakia's industry was as well located in Bohemia and Moravia and there mainly in the German speaking Borderlands, while most of Slovakia's economy came from agriculture.
 In Carpatho-Ukraine, the situation was even worse, with basically no industry at all.
-Therefore the Borderlands were also more heavily hit by the world economic crisis.
+Therefore, the borderlands were also more heavily hit by the world economic crisis.
 This fact, and the fact that the central government did little to help out and even supported more the Czech companies led to the fact, that unemployment among the German community was the double, than it was among the Czech.
-Further steps like the loss of jobs for German speaking state employees, who did not speak Czech, which were employed earlier in the old Austrian empire or expropriations of big estates did not support the coherence within the state.
-Nevertheless still in 1929, for example, in the Carlsbad district, a mainly Bavarian speaking area, 46% still voted for Socialists and Communists.
-This is especially interesting, because the German Speaking community of the Bohemian Countries is often and from many side blamed for being nationalist and fascist.
-But the point of living in the or one of the most industrialized areas of Europe also brings a big support for Communist and Socialist Parties, which from another point of view may also be explained by heavy and long lasting traditions of mining industries in the area.
+Further steps like the loss of jobs for German speaking state employees, who did not speak Czech, which were employed earlier in the old Austrian Empire or expropriations of big estates did not support the coherence within the state.
+Nevertheless, still in 1929, for example, in the Carlsbad district, a mainly German speaking area, 46% still voted for Socialists and Communists.
+This is especially interesting, because the German-speaking community of the Sudetenland was even after many decades blamed for being nationalist and fascist.
+But the population of one of the most industrialized areas of Europe brought a big support for Communist and Socialist parties, which may also be explained by heavy and long lasting traditions of mining industries in the area.